 If you suffer from frequent headaches but feel a bit squeamish about dosing yourself with potent headache medicine, you know what a conundrum it can be.
-Here are five natural headache remedies to help soothe your pain.
+Here are 8 natural headache remedies to help soothe your pain.

 Headaches are my nemesis.
 In college, I used to get pounding headaches that would last for days.
-I cringe thinking of all the pills I popped and the time I spent holed up in my room with the shades drawn to keep the light out.
+I cringe thinking of all the pills I popped and the time I spent holed up in my room with the shades drawn tight to keep the light out.
 Since then, I've learned that most of them were caused by sinus and allergy issues.

-Now I treat a headache as my little warning sign—it's telling me to stop and pay attention.
-Because I'm most likely dealing with allergies and congestion or I'm stressed out and anxious—things I can remedy before the pain gets too intense.
+Now I treat a headache as my little warning sign—it's telling me to stop and pay attention because I'm most likely dealing with allergies and congestion, or I'm stressed out and anxious—things I can remedy before the pain gets too intense.

-2. Peppermint + Massage
+2. Peppermint Massage

 If I feel like sinus issues are causing the headache, then I'll add eucalyptus oil to help with congestion.
 You can mix both with a bit of oil and give yourself a head massage.